Frequently Asked Questions about the Professional Operational Risk Manager Designation

 Q. What are the requirements for the Professional Operational Risk Manager Designation?

 A. To receive the Professional ORM Designation, candidates must meet the eligibility requirements and pass the required examinations.
-Candidates may retake any failed exam, but must wait 60 days from the date of the failed exam.
+Candidates may retake any exam they do not pass, but must wait 60 days from the date of that exam.

 Q. What can you tell me about the test design?

-A. On March 3, 2022, the PRMIA Education Committee approved a test design that includes a two-part examination.
+A. The PRMIA Education Committee approved a test design that includes a two-part examination.
 This design was based on input received from the Job Analysis Study and the Operational Risk Taskforce members.

-Parts 1 and 2 of the examination are to be taken during one testing window for all first-time attempts.
 Examinees are required to complete Part 1 before they may take Part 2.
-Parts 1 and 2 may be scheduled for the same test day, or on separate testing days, as long as both parts are attempted during the same test window.
+Parts 1 and 2 may be scheduled for the same test day, or on separate testing days.
+Part 1 is 60 questions and Part 2 is 50 questions.

 The total test time is 5 hours, with 2 hours allowed to complete part 1 and 3 hours allowed to complete part 2.
 For each part, it is important that examinees monitor their testing time while they complete the exam.